Tayo Awosusi-Onutor

-Tayo Awosusi-Onutor, also known as Tayo Awosusi (born 8 March 1978 in Karlsruhe, Germany), is a German Afro-Sintezza musician, writer, filmmaker and human rights activist.
+Tayo Awosusi-Onutor (born 8 March 1978 in Karlsruhe, Germany), also known as Tayo Awosusi, is a German Afro-Sinta musician, writer, filmmaker and human rights activist.
 As singer-songwriter, she performs her music in English, German and Romani.
 As public speaker, she is also politically active in various German communities of colour.
-Further, she is known for her contributions in German public media about the history and human rights of Sinti and Persons of Color.
+Further, she is known for her contributions in German public media about the history and human rights of Sinti and persons of color.

 Background

-Awosusi-Onutor refers to herself as Afro-Sintezza of German-Nigerian origin.
-Her mother is the German Sintezza and civil rights activist Anita Awosusi, an activist for the rights of Sinti and Roma who has published various works about the history and persecution of their ethnic group.
+Awosusi-Onutor refers to herself as "Afro-Sintez(z)a" of German-Nigerian origin.
+Her mother is the German Sinta and civil rights activist Anita Awosusi, an activist for the rights of Sinti and Roma who has published various works about the history and persecution of their ethnic group.
 Her Nigerian-born father Hope Awosusi performed as a soul and funk musician.
-The name Tayo comes from the Nigerian language Yoruba and means "Child of Joy."
+The name Tayo comes from the Nigerian language Yoruba and means "child of joy."
 Having grown up with three native languages, she speaks German, English and Romanes.

-Awosusi-Onutor grew up in Karlsruhe, where she graduated from secondary school in 1997.
+Awosusi-Onutor grew up in Ettlingen near Karlsruhe, where she graduated from secondary school in 1997.
 After studying German and English literature as well as Multimedia studies at the Universities of Heidelberg and the Karlsruhe Institute of Technology, she moved to Berlin in 2004 and has since dedicated herself to her career as musician, writer and activist.

 Since then, she has performed as singer-songwriter with various musicians, including Romani guitarist Ferenc Snétberger.
 Among other performances, she participated in the 2014 Black Bazar Berlin.